 You will break down your body when exercising, but it will not become stronger until you rest.
 Fueling your body provides the material for the repairs that we understand as “strength” or “fitness,” but these changes happen only when you are asleep.
 Human Growth Hormone reaches it peak during sleep, so don’t scrimp on it!

 You must get enough sleep, or you will blunt the results of your training.
+Be sure to follow sleep hygiene, and keep the blue light to minimum with yellow tinted lenses.
+They absorb blue light, and assist with deep sleep in a world full of glowing devices.
 Sleep isn’t the only form of rest.
 Days between exhausted body parts count too.
 And so do short stretch breaks throughout the day while at work.